 This explores the complex and often conflicting relationships between human communities, places, and the natural world.
 Encompassing a range of styles, subjects and genres, Photo|Frome invites photographers and audiences to contribute to discussions around the social and environmental impacts of longstanding political, cultural, and economic ideas about our world.

-Two winners and one highly commended student will receive vouchers from the Student Awards sponsor MPB to spend on pre-loved photography or videography equipment on mpb.com.
+Two winners and one highly commended student will receive vouchers from the Student Awards sponsor MPB to spend on used photography or videography equipment at MPB.com.
 There is a first prize of a £500 voucher, a second prize of a £250 voucher, and a pre-degree winning student prize of a £250 voucher.

 The overall winner, second prize winner, and the pre-degree student winner will be exhibited at Rook Lane Chapel, in the Café, for the duration of Photo|Frome 2023, alongside major national and international photographers.
 The exact format of presentation will be decided depending on the work submitted.
 All winners and runners-up will also be featured on the Photo|Frome website, mailings, and social media posts.